bitbyte0110/book_recommender/README.md

 - Review the comprehensive documentation in this README
 - Check the troubleshooting section for common issues
 - Examine the evaluation framework for performance insights
-- Latest system evaluation: September 7, 2025
+- Run `py evaluation/metrics.py` for current system evaluation
-- Current performance: All metrics within excellent ranges
+- Use `py scripts/retrain.py --check` for model health status

 ### **Licensing & Commercial Inquiries**
 For licensing questions, commercial use requests, or partnership opportunities: